KratosMultiphysics/Kratos/.github/ISSUE_TEMPLATE/bug_report.md

 - FooApplication

 **Description of the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 **To Reproduce**
 Steps to reproduce the bug (if possible).
 Add here any custom example files as well in case they are relevant.